Rehabilitation servicesSkip section navigation

 - develop new technology that can improve therapy outcomes and decrease health care costs.

 Establishing collaborative relationships is critical to Courage Kenny Research Center's success.

 The Center is an official international partner for the Product Innovation Engineering Program (PIEp), a Swedish national program that partners with research institutes and universities around the world to promote innovative product and business development.

 PIEp partners graduate students with research institutes to promote innovative product and business development.

-In addition to six Swedish sites, Sister Kenny is one of five international partners:
+In addition to six Swedish sites, Courage Kenny Rehabilitation Institute is one of five international partners:

 - Stanford University Center for Design Research, Stanford, California